oir/barkeep/docs/README.md

 </table>
 </div>

-In the example above, we add a display to monitor the loop variable `i`, `total_chars`, `total_tokens`.
+In the example above, we add a display to monitor the loop variable `i`, `total_chars`, and `total_tokens`.
 For-loop changes slightly (because `i` needs to be declared earlier), but the way in which these variables are used in code stays the same.
 For instance, we do not use a custom data structure to call `operator++()`.
 As a result, signature of `process_document()` does not change.

 We create the display and use `.show()`, and `.done()` and __barkeep__ is out of our way.

 ### Caveat

 Since displaying thread typically works concurrently, reads of progress variables (`i`, `total_chars`, `total_tokens`) is always racing with your own modifications.
-This seems to be almost always okay in practice when using variables that are word size (always okay in my anecdotal experience).
-However theoretically it is possible that a read can interleave a write in the middle such that you read e.g. a 4 byte float where 2 byte of is fresh and 2 byte is stale (see, e.g. [this thread](https://stackoverflow.com/questions/54188/are-c-reads-and-writes-of-an-int-atomic)).
-This would result in momentarily displaying a garbage value.
+Even though theoretically it is possible that a read can interleave a write in the middle such that you read e.g. a 4 byte float where 2 byte of is fresh and 2 byte is stale, this kind of concurrent access seems to be almost always okay in practice (see, e.g. [this](https://stackoverflow.com/questions/54188/are-c-reads-and-writes-of-an-int-atomic), and [this](https://stackoverflow.com/questions/36624881/why-is-integer-assignment-on-a-naturally-aligned-variable-atomic-on-x86) thread).
+It has always been okay in my own anecdotal experience.
+If not, a race condition would result in momentarily displaying a garbage value.

 Given the practical rarity of encountering this, its minimal impact outcome, and the desire to be as non-intrusive as possible, __barkeep__ does not introduce any lock guards (which would require a custom type as the progress variables instead of, e.g. an `int` or `float`).

-If you still want to be extra safe, you can use `std::atomic` for your progress variables, as can be seen in some of the examples above.
+If you still want to be extra safe and __guarantee__ non-racing read and writes, you can use `std::atomic<T>` for your progress variables, as can be seen in some of the examples above.

 ## Advanced formatting